You don't have to live in the Phoenix area very long before you start hearing about snowbirds. Snowbirds aren't really birds at all.

 Snowbirds are not to be confused with residents of the Phoenix area who are retired.
 They might have at one time been snowbirds, but they lose that designation when they move permanently to the Phoenix area.
 The same things that draw snowbirds in the winter make Phoenix a top-of-the-list permanent retirement area.

 Some people don't like to be called snowbirds and take it as a derisive term.
 The phrase "winter visitor" is probably less offensive.

 Snowbird Factoids and Things to Consider

-- When the snowbirds are in town, restaurants seem more crowded, especially during the earlier hours.
+When the snowbirds are in town, restaurants seem more crowded, especially during the early dinner hours.

-- In neighborhoods where there tend to be a lot of snowbirds, I hear complaints about drivers.
-As a generality, they do tend to be older and might drive slower.
+In neighborhoods where there tend to be a lot of snowbirds, complaints about driving sometimes crop up.
+Snowbirds tend to be older and might drive slower.

-- Younger people tend to complain more during the winter about the preponderance of "white hairs" making the lines at Walmart longer, filling up the movie theaters, buying all the Spring Training baseball tickets, etc. Of course, they complain about all older people, and not just snowbirds.
-I find this humorous — if they are lucky, they'll be older someday, too!
+Some younger people tend to complain during the winter about the preponderance of "white hairs" making the lines at Walmart longer, filling up the movie theaters, and buying up all the spring training baseball tickets.
+(Of course, they complain about all older adults, not just snowbirds.)

-- Snowbirds spend money here, pay real estate taxes here, shop here, go to the theatre and the symphony here, volunteer here.
-Some of them may call this their primary home for tax purposes.
-Other will make sure that they spend less than 180 days here so their residency is not in question.
+Snowbirds spend money in Phoenix, pay real estate taxes, shop, go to the theater and the symphony, and volunteer.
+Some of them may call Phoenix their primary home for tax purposes.
+Other make sure that they spend less than 180 days in Phoenix so their residency is not in question.
 Regardless, snowbirds add significantly to the economy of the region.

-- Some parts of town are known for having a number of RV parks for snowbirds who choose that mode of transportation and living.
+Some parts of the area are known for having a number of RV parks for snowbirds who choose that mode of transportation and living.
 East Mesa and Apache Junction have that reputation.